AlexRaubach/ListFortress/README.md

 # Setup

+When building a new pc, I tried to document how I ended up installing and configuring everything.
+[Check out the more detailed write up](Setup.md)

 * Install Ruby 2.5.7, a recent version of Node and Postgres.
 In production the JS compressor, closure-compiler, requires a recent version of Java.

 * Fork and download the repo: `git clone --recurse-submodules ` + the repo url